-- 2.7.5 To ensure that personal cheques are not be cashed out of money held on behalf of the Council. - 2.7.6 To keep a record of every transfer of money between Officers of the Council.
-The receiving Officer must sign for the transfer and retain a copy.
+- 2.5.6 To ensure that personal cheques are not be cashed out of money held on behalf of the Council. - 2.5.7 To keep a record of every transfer of money between employees of the authority.
+The receiving officer must sign for the transfer and retain a copy.